Key Things to Know

 Can you Withdraw Dividends from a Whole Life Policy?

-The second option if you are using the paid-up additions dividend option, is to request a withdrawal from the policy (some companies will specifically call this a withdrawal of dividend additions).
-This results in a surrender of the paid-up additions purchased with dividends.
-This will result in a reduction of the overall death benefit on the policy (death benefit created by the paid-up additions you are withdrawing).
-You will then receive a check in the amount of the paid-up additions you requested to withdraw.
+2. Paid-Up Additions Dividend Option: If you are utilizing the paid-up additions dividend option, you can request a withdrawal from the policy (some companies may specifically refer to this as a withdrawal of dividend additions).
+This action involves surrendering the paid-up additions purchased with dividends.
+Consequently, the overall death benefit on the policy will be reduced (the death benefit created by the paid-up additions you are withdrawing).
+You will then receive a check in the amount of the cash value of the paid-up additions you requested to withdraw.

 Are Whole Life Dividends Taxable?